 While in Granada, you will have your meals with your host family.
 Please do not help yourself to food/drinks in the home outside of meal times without asking.
 You should purchase your own snacks to have between meals.
 Your host family will give you a key to the apartment and will not set a curfew.

 You are expected to be considerate and courteous towards your host family.
 Please do not invite guests into the host family's home without permission.
 Your host family will do your personal laundry and change your linens once a week.

-Housing during the week in Madrid will be in the Hotel Regina.
+Madrid - you will stay at the Hotel Regina.
 You will be housed in a double or triple room, with other students from the LSU in Spain program.
 Each room has a private bath and air conditioning.

 Tuition: You must pay tuition and fees for all courses you take through LSU.
 The tuition you pay is based on whether or not you are a resident of Louisiana.
 If you are an out of state student, you will pay out of state tuition for all courses you take through LSU, including courses on the LSU in Spain program.

 Airfare: Each student arranges his/her own roundtrip airfare.
 You should not book your flight until you are told to do so by your Program Director.

 Once you are told to purchase airfare, you should plan to arrive in Madrid on June 3 before 11:00am.
 This means that you will need to leave the US on June 2 because flights to Europe are usually overnight.
 Double check that your arrival in Madrid is on June 4!